dentarg/auth0-blog/_posts/2017-08-07-gdpr-fight-against-fake-news.markdown

   bg_color: "#222228"
 tags:
 - gdpr
+- regulation
+- security
+- identity
 - compliance
+- data-protection
 - webinar
 related:
 - 2017-05-03-get-ready-for-gdpr
+- 2018-01-17-jumpstart-identity-innovation-with-gdpr
-- 2016-10-06-announcing-auth0-eu-us-privacy-shield-certification
+- 2018-01-15-mission-possible-reality-for-7-gdpr-misconceptions
 ---

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-500"></i>
-  <strong>Forrester Consulting analysis determines that using Auth0 can yield a 548% ROI and $3.7M in identity-related savings.
-Read the full report: <a href="https://resources.auth0.com/forrester-tei-research-case-study/">Total Economic Impact of Auth0</a>.</strong>
+  <strong>GDPR is around the corner.
+Are you Ready?
+Take our GDPR Readiness Assessment to find out. <a href="https://auth0.com/gdpr-assessment/tool-1">Start the survey</a>.</strong>
 </div>

 ---

-With the [General Data Protection Regulation (GDPR)](https://auth0.com/blog/get-ready-for-gdpr/) set to come into force May 25, 2018, [Jonathan Armstrong](https://twitter.com/armstrongjp), technology and compliance lawyer with [Cordery](http://www.corderycompliance.com/), hosted a webinar with Auth0 to discuss and clarify the truths behind rumors and misconceptions regarding GDPR and what it means.
+With the [General Data Protection Regulation (GDPR)](https://auth0.com/gdpr) set to come into force May 25, 2018, [Jonathan Armstrong](https://twitter.com/armstrongjp), technology and compliance lawyer with [Cordery](http://www.corderycompliance.com/), hosted a webinar with Auth0 to discuss and clarify the truths behind rumors and misconceptions regarding GDPR and what it means.

 ## GDPR: The Fight Against Fake News